 Quick Weekend Project: Window Insulation Strips

-So...you made the plunge & decided to invest in energy-efficient draperies or custom roman shades for you a home that is as unique as you!
-Congrats, we’ve got the perfect weekend project to make to seal your windows with plastic from the inside, and cut heat loss even more.
+So...you made the plunge & decided to invest in energy-efficient draperies or custom roman shades.
+Congrats, we’ve got the perfect weekend project to seal your windows with plastic from the inside, and cut heat loss even more.
 Let’s start with the product:

 The kit pictured on the left can seal up to 5 windows, up to of 3’ x 5’ each.
 They are a number of other kits out their for larger bay windows or patio sliding windows, but you get the idea.